scpwiki/wikijump/ftml/README.md

 **Foundation Text Markup Language** (formerly `wikidot-to-html`)

 A Rust library and executable to convert Wikidot code into HTML.
-A reimplementation of the aging [Text\_Wiki](https://github.com/gabrys/wikidot/tree/master/lib/Text_Wiki/Text) from Wikidot.
+This aims to be a replacement for the aging [Text\_Wiki](https://github.com/gabrys/wikidot/tree/master/lib/Text_Wiki/Text) from Wikidot.
+However, it is not a completely backwards-compatible library.
+Instead it aims to support a subset referred to here as being "well-formed".
+Additionally it has some extensions to make certain design patterns easier to accomplish.
+See the section below for more information.

 Available under the terms of the GNU Affero General Public License.
 See [LICENSE.md](LICENSE).